 01-03-1893 – 08-04-1994 Irène Lagut – Born in Sucy-en-Brie, France.
 She was a French painter and a pupil of Picasso.
 She mainly painted women, children, and harlequins.
 In the spring of 1916, Picasso fell madly in love with her.
 The affair was on and off until the end of 1916, when they decided to marry.
 When they were going to meet family in Barcelona, she left Picasso and returned to her female lover in Paris.
 In 1923, she and Picasso became lovers again and one of Picasso’s most famous works, The Lovers (1923) is of the two of them.
 According to Picasso biographer, John Richardson, “Irène Lagut was basically a lesbian.
 That is why she went back and forwards between girlfriends and then boyfriends.
 She led a peculiar life — she had been kept by a Russian grandduke in Moscow.”

 01-03-1824 – 06-21-1891 Sophia B. Packard – Born in New Salem, Massachusetts.
 She was an American educator.
 She and her life-long partner, Harriet E. Giles, opened a school for African-American women in Atlanta, Georgia that would eventually become Spelman College.
 With a gift of $100 from First Baptist Church of Medford, Massachusetts, and a promise of administration and financial support from the Boston-based Woman’s American Baptist Home Mission Society, the two women opened a school in the basement of Friendship Baptist Church, an African-American church in southwest Atlanta.
 In 1882 the American Baptist Home Mission Society made a down payment on a permanent site for the school.
 In 1884 John D. Rockefeller paid the balance due.
 He had been impressed by Packard’s vision.
-The school was named in honor of Rockefeller’s wife and her parents.
+The school was named in honor of Rockefeller’s wife and her parents, who were longtime activists in the anti-slavery movement.
 Packard remained on the board of trustees and as president of the school until her death in 1891.
 At the time of her death the school had 464 students and a faculty of 34.
 It became Spelman College in 1924, and in 1929 it became affiliated with Atlanta University.
 Packard and Giles are buried together at Silver Lake Cemetery, Athol, Massachusetts.

 01-03-1980 Telly Leung – Born in New York City, New York.
 He is a Chinese-American Broadway actor, singer, and songwriter.
 He is known for his many musical theatre roles on Broadway and his role Wes on Glee (2010-2011).
 In November 2011, he began starring on Broadway in Godspell, a revival at the Circle in the Square Theatre in New York.
 In 2015, he played Young Sam in the musical Allegiance at Broadway’s Longacre Theatre.
 He was born and raised in New York City and grew up in a traditional Chinese home in Brooklyn.
 He is openly gay.